egoist945402376/iyurobot_FIRSTBLOOD/README.md

 # iyurobot_FIRSTBLOOD
-A game bot used for my game society: FIRST BLOOD.
+A game bot used for my game community: FIRST BLOOD.